 What is the role of Homes for All coalition members?

-Every organization that endorsed the coalition’s previous legislative agenda is able to vote on the policy agenda.
+Every organization that endorsed the coalition’s previous legislative agenda is able to vote on the proposals.

 The proposal should:

-- Be something you are familiar with/in your field;
+- Be something with which you are familiar/something in your field;

 Tips for presentations: